Jie-chelchel/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+In this code, the closure is then the inside function newRoll gets the variable 'name' from its
+parent function.
+Because 'name' is passed to the function personalDice, and the function newRoll gets it from there.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+No, not the same.
+The value of newRoll could change since it is a value we get randomly.
 c.
 What is the lexical scope of `newRoll`?

 ### Task 3 - Stretch Goals